-Blue Lotus goes to Thailand every year to study with a variety of master practitioners.
-This Thai bodywork teaching trip is designed give you access to a wide variety of teachers and teachings in and around the northern city of Chiang Mai.
-You will study with Pichest Boonthumme for two weeks and you will study with many other teachers and monks who will give their take on Thai bodywork, Thai medicine, Buddhism, meditation, and indiginous healing practices.
+Blue Lotus goes to Thailand each year to study with some of our favorite teachers and experience the magic of Thai culture.
+It is an opportunity for Thai bodyworkers (or people who aspire to be Thai bodyworkers) to dive deep into the cultural, historical and spiritual roots of this unique form of physical medicine.
+You will study with Pichest Boonthumme for 8 days and you will study with a number of other teachers and monks who will give their take on Thai bodywork, Thai medicine, Buddhism, meditation, and indigenous healing practices.
 As you meet these teachers, you will see the connections between Thai bodywork and the basic Buddhist philosophy, history, and culture that supports it.
-In truth, so many aspects of Thailand are intertwined in the physical practice and this trip will open your eyes to all those things that are embedded in this unique and surprising practice of healing touch.
+In truth, so many aspects of Thailand are intertwined in the physical practice and this trip will open your eyes to all those things that are embedded in this expression of healing touch.

-On Monday, students will go to the Chiang Mai Gate Market, the largest food market in northern Thailand to pick up offerings for our first week with Pichest.
+The first week will center around Thai massage study in Pichest’s classroom.
+On Monday morning, we will go to the Chiang Mai Gate Market, the largest food market in northern Thailand, to pick up offerings for our first week with Pichest.
 We will eat breakfast at the market and get incense, candles, flowers, and fruit for the offerings.
 Then we will get on a yellow Songtao (pick up truck converted into a bus), and head to Pichest’s house.
 Paul Fowler began studying with Pichest in 1999 and has gone many times to learn more and more.
 Pichest is a teacher who will give you a lot to think about.
 That is why Paul keeps going back.

 If you are open to being challenged in your practice and in your ego, then Pichest is for you!
 However, we don’t want to give the wrong impression.
 He is a truly loving and compassionate man who is one of the few who, from our perspective, honestly lives the dharma.
 He is a true teacher’s teacher.
 Almost all Thai massage teachers practicing today have either studied with him or with people who have studied with him.
 He has been the teacher to so many, including Asokananda, one of the first non-Thai person to share the practice with the world, and Chongkol Setthakorn, founder of ITM, one of the largest Thai massage schools in Thailand.